AshleyF/Forthkit/hardware/register/readme.md

 ## Demo

-A demo hand-made [`boot.bin`](./boot.bin) is provided which will simply capitalize console input by subtracting 32 from input characters:
+A demo [`boot.bin`](./boot.bin) may be built (see Assembler section below) which will simply capitalize console input by subtracting 32 from input characters:

 | Assembly    |     |     |     |     |
 | ----------- | --- | --- | --- | --- |